MuhammadWaqas3945/microservices-codeengine/README.md

 # Microservices Code Engine Simulation

-This project simulates deployment of microservices locally instead of IBM Cloud Code Engine.
+This project shows the deployment of microservices.

 ## Microservices Included